-SEN support will include a plan for effective transition between phases of education.
-The flow chart included within the IPM is updated by the class teacher at points of transition.
+SEN support will include a plan for effective transition between phases of education where this is identified as relevant for a child i.e. they are to undergo transition.
 This will be completed in a timely way so that the receiving establishment has all the relevant information they require.
-The SENCo will support the class teacher.
+The SENCo will support the class teacher in providing this information.